anhaidgroup/active_matcher/doc/installation-guides/install-cloud-based-cluster.md

-## INSTALLATION INSTRUCTIONS

-These instructions for obtaining a set of EC2 nodes on Amazon Web Service (AWS), setting up a Spark cluster on these nodes, and testing that the Spark cluster is working properly.
+## How to Install ActiveMatcher on a Cluster of Machines

-We have tested installation with Ubuntu 22.04, Java Temurin JDK 17, Python 3.12, and Spark 3.5.6.
-We cannot guarantee successful installation on other versions.
+Here we provide instructions for installing ActiveMatcher on a cluster of machines on the cloud, specifically on Amazon Web Services (AWS).
+You can adapt this guide to install ActiveMatcher on a cluster of local machines.
+We have tested these installation instructions only with Ubuntu 22.04, Java Temurin JDK 17, Python 3.12, and Spark 3.5.6.

 ### Creating EC2 Nodes